gtempesta/superhi-js-for-designers/README.md

 ### Original
 https://rose-10.superhi.com/\
-The project is a slider navigating different contents.
+The project is a slider navigating different contents, each with different colors and a different background.

 ### Remix
 https://rose-culver-with-state.superhi.com/